sebvey/delta-optim/RESULTS/CREATE_COMPACT_TABLES.md

 ## CONSTRUCTING RAW TABLE
 # - with: from_polars_and_numpy
-# - Generation time: 149.74
+# - Generation time: 142.94
 # Number of parquet files: 1098
 # Total size of table: 1508.87

-# COMPACTING TO TABLE=compact_deltars_rw
+# COMPACTING TO TABLE=compact_deltars
-# Number of parquet files: 24
+# Number of parquet files: 1023
-# Total size of table: 1281.85
+# Total size of table: 2346.68